DavidStrickland0/XDroidAutoInc/README.md

 By placing this app as a PREBuild custom command the manifest will update each time you build.

-**Directions for an Xamarin.Forms project in Xamarin Studios Download and compile source code.
+## Directions for a project in Xamarin Studios
+  Download and compile source code.

 1. Right click your Droid app.